This post may contain affiliate links. Please read our disclosure policy.

 How do you measure cookie dough?

-The easiest way to potion the cookie dough into cookies is to use a ice cream or cookie dough scoop.
+The easiest way to potion the cookie dough into cookies is to use a spring-loaded cookie scoop.
 If you don’t have a scoop, you can use your hands to roll the dough into balls – you can weight them if you want them all to be the same size.

 These flourless chocolate chip cookies were so delicious, they didn’t last for long in our house!
 Next time I’ll have to make a double batch!